Skip to content

 • Steps to validate page using WPT

-• To check the SERA rendered page on browser, you can use DevTools > Network conditions facility, or some browser extension (like Simple modify headers) to manipulate the browser user-agent.
+• To check the SERA rendered page on a browser, you can use DevTools > Network conditions facility, or a browser extension (like Simple modify headers) to manipulate the browser user-agent.

 If in testing phase, use these user-agent values: